 A singularly unique ensemble, the Rastrelli Cello Quartet has been thrilling audiences with their renderings of non-traditional programming since 2002.
 Kira Kraftzoff, Kirill Timofeev, Misha Degtjareff and Sergio Drabkin formed the ensemble with a mission to perform music “between the genres,” and their widely varied programs mix comfortably works by Bach, Saint-Saens and Tchaikovsky with that of George Gershwin, Dave Brubeck and Leroy Anderson.
 The name of the Quartet is taken from the eighteenth-century architect Bartholomew Rastrelli, who designed the Hermitage in St. Petersburg, the home city of three of the four Quartet members.

-The Quartet includes within its 2012-13 North American season appearances at the Universities of Ball State and Viterbo, and at prestigious venues in Palm Beach, FL, Portland, OR, and Gloucester, VA.
-In addition to its European performances in the musical capitals of Russia, France, Italy, Portugal, Brazil, Ireland and Switzerland, it completed in the 2011-12 season a highly successful 28-city tour of the U.S. midwest, along with engagements at American venues in California, New York, and Puerto Rico.
+The Rastrelli Cello Quartet’s 2013-14 season includes a U.S. tour in November where they will perform in Boston, MA, Memphis, TN, Sarasota, FL, Laguna Woods, CA, Houghton, NY, Quincy, IL, and Williamsport, PA.
+In the 2012-13 season, they appeared at the Universities of Ball State and Viterbo, and at prestigious venues in Palm Beach, FL, Portland, OR, and Gloucester, VA.
+In addition to its European performances in the musical capitals of Germany, France, Israel, Italy, Russia, Holland, Finland, Romania and Switzerland, The Rastrelli Cello Quartett completed in the 2011-12 season, a highly successful 28-city tour of the U.S. Midwest, along with engagements at American venues in California, New York, and Puerto Rico.

-The Rastrelli Quartet currently has five recordings (Rastrelli, Volumes 1-5) on the Amphion, TonArt and Manchester labels, as well as a 2008 release with music by Piazzolla entitled “Cello in Buenos-Aires.”
+The Rastrelli Quartet currently has six recordings (Rastrelli, Volumes 1-6) on the Amphion, TonArt and Manchester labels, as well as a 2008 release with music by Piazzolla entitled “Cello in Buenos-Aires.”

 In 2009, the Rastrelli Quartet’s CD “Cello in Classic” was nominated for a Russian Grammy and was given a second prize award.